samesystem/social_security_number/README.md

 # CivilNumber

-This small Gem adds useful methods to your Ruby or Rails app to validate for national identification numbers.
+This small Gem adds useful methods to your Ruby or Ruby on Rails app to validate for national identification numbers.
 Currently the following countries are supported: Denmark, Germany, Italy, Lithuania, Netherlands, Norway, Sweden.

 Find version information in the CHANGELOG.